jonrosenblum/Crypto-Exchange/README.md

 2. **Personalized Coin Wishlist**: Tailor your crypto experience with CryptoX's personalized coin wishlist feature.
 Users can easily select their favorite cryptocurrencies and add them to their wishlist for quick access.
 Whether you're a Bitcoin maximalist or an altcoin aficionado, CryptoX keeps your chosen coins at your fingertips.

-3. **External Portfolio Sync**: CryptoX takes the hassle out of portfolio management by allowing users to sync their external crypto portfolios.
-By integrating with popular exchanges and wallet platforms, users can seamlessly import their holdings and gain valuable insights into their trading history and performance.

-4. **Trade Insights and History**: Dive deeper into your crypto trading journey with CryptoX.
-Gain access to comprehensive trade insights and history, including buy and sell transactions, profit and loss calculations, and portfolio performance analysis.
-Make more informed trading decisions with historical data at your disposal.

-5. **User-Friendly Interface**: CryptoX boasts a user-friendly and intuitive interface designed to simplify the crypto tracking experience.
+3. **User-Friendly Interface**: CryptoX boasts a user-friendly and intuitive interface designed to simplify the crypto tracking experience.
 Access real-time data, manage your wishlist, and review your portfolio effortlessly, even if you're new to the world of cryptocurrencies.

-6. **Privacy and Security**: Your crypto assets are important, and CryptoX prioritizes user privacy and data security.
+4. **Privacy and Security**: Your crypto assets are important, and CryptoX prioritizes user privacy and data security.
 Your portfolio information is handled with the utmost confidentiality, providing a safe and secure environment for all your crypto-related activities.

 ## License